-5 Strategies to Stop Digital Hoarding
+Digital Hoarding: 5 Strategies to Stop it!

 Do you have the habit of constantly accumulating things?
-Or have trouble letting go the useless objects believing they might come in handy in future?
+Or have trouble letting go of the useless objects believing they might come in handy in the future?
 If the answer is yes to the above questions, chances are that you also indulge in the practice of digital hoarding.
 This behavior of excessive accumulation might result in you hanging on to all the information and digital data which might not even be required.

-The hoarded data and files could either be important or might have no imminent use in future, but organizing such data and taking necessary backups could increase your efficiency in both personal and professional life.
-Tons of icons on the desktop, hundreds of bookmarks and redundant files not only leads to confusion but also increase the junk files on your devices.
+The hoarded data and files could either be important or might have no imminent use in the future, but organizing such data and taking necessary backups could increase your efficiency in both personal and professional life.
+Tons of icons on the desktop, hundreds of bookmarks, and redundant files not only lead to confusion but also increase the junk files on your devices.
 Is your email inbox overflowing, or desktop full of shortcuts?
 Follow the below-mentioned tips, and you might find a clean and organized device next time you access it.

 The old account storm

 Many individuals have the habit of making online accounts and abandoning them when they are no longer useful.
 Such accounts not only hold your personal information but could also be misused if hacked.
 Fish these accounts out by looking into your trash folders, and as soon as you find such an unused account, delete or unsubscribe from it.
 This will control the level of spam messages which you get to a certain extent.